cluebbers/Reproducibility-METEOR-NLP/README.md

 Also, METEOR v1.0 had adequacy and fluency as a default task, while METEOR v1.5 has rank, resulting in different parameters.

+## Conclusion

-The good: it is not used on leaderboards at Paperswithcode.
+The good: METEOR is not used on leaderboards at Papers With Code.

 ## Limitations